BlackOpsOne/Cheating-PSA/README.md

 Important information about cheating in various Call of Duty Zombies titles.

 > [!WARNING]
-> This page is likely incomplete as many cheating methods are often discovered in private.
-This page has the things that are publicly known about or have been used in records for each game.
+> This page may not always be up to date as many cheating methods are often discovered in private.
+If a game is missing, then it is likely that game has not been looked into.
+>
+> Furthermore, solutions can change slightly due to how situations within games change, however are mostly rock solid.

 ## Introduction
 This page aims to make people in the community aware that all Call of Duty Zombies games are at risk of cheating methods that are both obvious and undetectable.
-The intention is not to provide ways to cheat, but to make people aware of them and how they work.
+The intention is not to provide ways to cheat, but to make people aware of them and how they work, and what the proper solution for each game should be.
+### If you are only interested in the solutions to cheating, [click here](/pages/Solutions-to-Cheating.md).
+### Otherwise, [click here](/pages/definitions/Definitions.md) to start reading up on everything.

 ## Table of Contents
 - [Important Definitions](/pages/definitions/Definitions.md)